killjay/CafeCal/privacy-policy.md

 ## Children's Privacy

-MyPlate is not intended for children under the age of 13.
+Café Cal is not intended for children under the age of 13.
 We do not knowingly collect personal information from children.
 If we learn that we have inadvertently gathered data from a child under 13, we will take steps to delete it promptly.
 If you believe a child has provided us with personal information, please contact us so we can address it.

 ## Changes to This Policy

 We may update this privacy policy from time to time.
 When we do, we will notify you through the app.
-Your continued use of MyPlate after any changes means you accept the updated policy.
+Your continued use of Café Cal after any changes means you accept the updated policy.
 We encourage you to review this page periodically.

 ## Contact Us

 If you have questions or concerns about this privacy policy, reach out to us at:

-**support@myplateapp.com**
+**inandha97@gmail.com**